 The incel sees his grade school crushes in his dreams every few months or so, which he attributes to going in and out of similar headspaces as he was in back then.
-More precisely, he chooses to reopen his fixation not on the people themselves, but his projected image of the ideal partner loosely based on them that has sprouted legs and taken on a life of its own.
+More precisely, he chooses to reopen his fixation not on the people themselves, but his projected image of the ideal partner loosely based on them that sprouts legs and takes on a life of its own.
 He just uses the name and face as shorthand at this point.

 The dreams usually follow the same premise; they are mid-conversation at some liminal school setting with other classmates for a minute or so, and then it’s over.
 The topics in themselves aren’t noteworthy but rather the uncanny ability for his brain to reproduce their (often) eccentric speech patterns and trains of thought is what leaves him with residual melancholy as he starts his morning.
 His feelings throughout these dreams can be best described as cautious entrancement and stifled jealousy, which, as far as his brain chemistry and hormones are concerned, are very real and also linger on for about an hour or so after waking up.